Michelle3334/all-about-fairies/README.md

 5. The page will automatically refresh.
 6. The now published site link shows at the top of the page.

+The live link can be found here: https://michelle3334.github.io/portfolio-one/

 ## Credits

 ### Code